Contact us

 The operation is usually performed under local anaesthetic, however, the vascular surgeon may ask the anaesthetist to give you light sedation or rarely general anaesthesia.

-The vascular surgeon will try to construct the fistula with an incision using the forearm of your non-dominant upper limb.
+The vascular surgeon will try to construct the fistula with one incision using the forearm of the arm that you do not use as frequently.
 For example, if you are left handed, your physician will place the fistula in your right arm, if possible.
-To perform the operation, your surgeon joins a suitable vein under the skin to an artery nearby, divides your vein and sews it to an opening made in the side of the artery.
+To perform the operation, your surgeon joins a large vein under the skin to an artery nearby, divides your vein and sews it to an opening made in the side of the artery.
 As a result, the blood flows down the arteries into the hand, as usual, and also some of this faster moving blood flows into the veins that lead back to your heart.
 The blood that normally traveled in your divided vein goes back to the heart through other veins, and there is usually plenty of blood remaining in your artery to supply your hand.
 The vein (now called the fistula) will gradually start to “mature” (i.e. dilate and its wall will become harder), so that in 5-6 weeks it should be suitable for inserting the big needles in it.
-If it doesn’t mature in a reasonable period, e.g. 3 months, you may need a new operation.
+If it doesn’t mature in a reasonable period, you may need a new operation.

 If you cannot receive a fistula because the vein is too thin or blocked, your physician may construct a graft using a tube of man-made, plastic material.
 Your surgeon sews one end of the graft to one of your veins and the other end to an artery.
 The graft material will be placed straight or will form a loop under the skin either in your lower arm, upper arm, or less commonly in your leg.
 Grafts can usually be punctured within 2 weeks.